Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: Methodology

+We fit parametric functions on each of these kernels on these point estimates and here we make use of power-law functions and exponential functions as the candidates.
+Unlike \citealt{kirchner2017estimation}, however, we do not calibrate the parameters in 30-minute windows and average over a day's 13 windows, but rather we use the entire day's data to calibrate the parameters and secondly we do not make the approximation $\int^{t^{(k)}_{max}}_{t^{(k)}_{min}} \phi^{(j\rightarrow i)}(u) du \approx (t^{(k)}_{max} - t^{(k)}_{min} ) \phi^{(j\rightarrow i)}(t^{(k)}_{min}) $ since the grid size is not uniformly small.

+We calibrate the data for several days individually and test the stationarity (by day) of the calibrated parameters.
+Since we do see stationarity in the kernel parameters over multiple days (Figure \ref{fig:kernelShape}), we conclude by using the parameters over multiple days for our final calibrated parameters' estimation.
+We note that as mentioned in \citealt{kirchner2018mle}, the exogenous intensity is massively overestimated because of the cut-off error and the distributional errors.
+Therefore me make use of the result from \citealt{bacry2016estimation} to estimate the exogenous intensities from the average intensity of the events observed ($\hat{\Lambda}$) and the fitted norm matrix $\hat{M}$.
+From Equation 17, we take the average across all bin indices $Q_t$ and use the fact that $<f(Q_t)> = 1$ to get:

+} We use the maximum likelihood method to calibrate the order size distribution.
+A key observation is the preference of traders of round numbers in their order quantity.
+This is an important stylized fact of the order book dynamics so we make use of Dirac delta functions to add spikes in the distribution function to account for this.
 Finally, we use the thinning algorithm to simulate the order book from the calibrated parameters and provide some visualizations of the calibrated parameters in the following section along with the quality of fit results.